aws-samples/aws-modernization-with-neon/_index.md

 <br>

-We’ll guide you step-by-step through setting up Neon as your development environment, automating data transfer from RDS to Neon using ``pg_dump`` and GitHub Actions and how to efficiently migrate changes back to RDS.
+We’ll guide you step-by-step through setting up Neon as your development environment, automating data transfer from RDS to Neon using ``pg_dump`` and GitHub Actions, and how to efficiently migrate changes back to RDS.
 By the end, you’ll be equipped to iterate faster, collaborate better, and reduce costs—all while keeping your production database stable on RDS.

 ## Workshop Paths: